UniversalDependencies/docs/treebanks/it_valico/it_valico-pos-ADV.md

 ## Morphology

-The form / lemma ratio of `ADV` is 1.064516 (the average of all parts of speech is 1.390760).
+The form / lemma ratio of `ADV` is 1.053191 (the average of all parts of speech is 1.389423).

-The 1st highest number of forms (3) was observed with the lemma “così”: <em>Cosi, co, così</em>.
+The 1st highest number of forms (3) was observed with the lemma “molto”: <em>moltissimo, moltissomo, molto</em>.

-The 2nd highest number of forms (3) was observed with the lemma “molto”: <em>moltissimo, moltissomo, molto</em>.
+The 2nd highest number of forms (2) was observed with the lemma “così”: <em>Cosi, così</em>.

 The 3rd highest number of forms (2) was observed with the lemma “giù”: <em>GIU, giù</em>.